If your life has changed and you need to transfer ownership of your CenturyLink account to someone else, you can do that—under certain circumstances.

 - The last 4 digits of the social security number of the deceased customer listed on the account

-If you participate in the Telephone Assistance Plan (TAP) or the Internet Basics program and want to transfer your account, the assistance program(s) will be removed from the account before it's transferred.
+If you participate in the Telephone Assistance Plan (TAP) and want to transfer your account, the assistance program(s) will be removed from the account before it's transferred.
 The new account holder will need to re-apply and qualify for the discount before it can be added back on to the account.
 This applies even in the case of a deceased spouse.

 If you have questions, or would like to set up an account transfer, chat with us.
 We're here to help!